CodeHub-UGA/Languages/Python/README.md

 # About
 Founded in 1991 by developer Guido Van Rossum, [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) is a high-level, interpreted, and general-purpose dynamic programming language that focuses on code readability.
 It has interfaces to many system calls and libraries, as well as to various window systems, and is extensible in C or C++.
-Look at the table of contents for [The Python Standard Library](https://docs.python.org/2/library/index.html#library-index) to get an idea of what’s available.

 Python programs generally are smaller than other programming languages like Java.
 Programmers have to type relatively less and indentation requirement of the language, makes them readable all the time.
 Furthermore, Python programs are easy to debug which encourages rapid development of application prototypes, marking itself as the language to code with.